balusio/Breakoutjs/README.md

 # Breakoutjs
 Breakout javascript game with ES5, learning object oriented pattern (Prototype) in JS and canvas experiment glitch images.

-feel free to pull, change and contribute to improve All messages and reviews of code are welcome, this is a learning and experimental project with no commercial porpouses.
+feel free to pull, change and contribute to improve <br />
+All messages and reviews of code are welcome, this is a learning and experimental project with no commercial porpouses.

 1976 breakout tribute to Nolan Bushnell <br />